-Students attend both Sunday and Tuesday sessions each week and Hebrew reading is taught both days.
 Bet begins our Jewish Studies curriculum called Etgar Yesodi.
 The first year of this program focuses thematically on Holidays and Values.
 The curriculum was developed by the Jewish Theological Seminary and has the goals of building on students' prior knowledge and current experiences, empowering students to articulate positive Jewish identities, building breadth and depth in students' understanding and observance of Judaism, and incorporating findings of research in Jewish education.
 Teachers participate in training and ongoing professional development with other educators from around the country who also teach this curriculum.
 Bet students begin to learn to decode the Aleph-Bet and build on the Hebrew vocabulary for Jewish life introduced in previous years.
+They learn Hebrew reading in smaller groups, using the text Shalom Aleph-Bet.
 Bet students participate in daily tefillot, or experiential prayer services, that allow them to build their skills as well as develop their spiritual selves as part of a praying community.
+As they learn more tefillot, they receive a special gift of a siddur in a special Kabbalat Siddurim ceremony in the spring.